aadennis/ProtractorSandbox/README.md

 # ProtractorSandbox
 ## Running the tests

-To run the tests, in a command window, type:<br>
+To run the tests, in a command window, type:
 <pre>protractor conf.js</pre>

 This assumes that